 If it is within 60 days of the accident date, these records are confidential and only exempt parties and their representatives are allowed to access them.
 You must include a copy of your driver’s license to verify your identity and involvement in the accident, your case number, and your notarized Sworn Statement.

 Once the Police Reports have become public records, no sworn statement or identification is required for non-criminal accident report copies.

 Darrigo, Diaz & Jimenez are in YOUR Corner!

 In Hillsborough County alone, injuries from traffic accidents increased by 523 from 2017 to 2018.
-It is our firm’s deep commitment to give our clients the strongest legal advantage they can find.
+It is our firm’s deep commitment to giving our clients the strongest legal advantage they can find.
 Please reach out to Darrigo, Diaz & Jimenez at (813) 774-3341 to discuss your Town ‘n’ Country accident and to schedule a free case evaluation!

-Not unexpectedly, Florida’s traffic accidents reach their highest numbers in the months of March, August and December, again with Hillsborough averaging 7% of the state’s total.
+Not unexpectedly, Florida’s traffic accidents reach their highest numbers in the months of March, August, and December, again with Hillsborough averaging 7% of the state’s total.
 And the numbers keep rising every year.
-As disheartening as this may be, it only strengthens our firm’s dedication to provide our clients the strongest legal advantage available.
+As disheartening as this may be, it only strengthens our firm’s dedication to provide our clients with the strongest legal advantage available.
 Please reach out to Darrigo, Diaz & Jimenez at (813) 774-3341 to discuss your Town ‘n’ Country accident and to schedule a free case evaluation!